ava-labs/avalanche-docs/docs/tooling/cli-guides/track-subnets.md

 `weight` section.

-Next, enter the start time for the node to start validating the Subnet and when you want the node to validate the Subnet until.
+Next, enter the start time for the node to start validating the Subnet and when you want the node to validate the Subnet until. n

 Once all input is completed, you will another transaction ID indicating that the node is now a Subnet Validator.

-Once the start time that you chose for the node to be a Subnet Validator has elapsed, verify that the node is a subnet validator by running `avalanche node status <clusterName> --subnet <subnetName>`.
+Once the start time that you chose for the node to be a Subnet Validator has elapsed, verify that the node is a Subnet validator by running `avalanche node status <clusterName> --subnet <subnetName>`.

 You should see: